 Do you have loose rugs or runners on the floor?

-Remove the rugs and runners or use non slip matting beneath the rugs to prevent them from slipping.
+Remove the rugs and runners or use non-slip matting beneath the rugs to prevent them from slipping.

 Are the carpets in good condition and not frayed?